President: Len Peto

 In March Hamilton Thistles strengthened its team by signing three players from the Chipmans.
 These three were David Eadie, a fullback; Totten, a half-back and Leslie, a forward.
 Hamilton Thistles was for a while known as Hamilton Pro’s as this was a professional league.
+In June they signed Jock Muir and Billy Hamilton from Taylor-Forbes.
+Muir had previousily played for Falkirk in the Scottish League.
 After the season Eadie joined the star-studded Bethlehem Steel team in the American Soccer League.
 He returned to Canada in 1927 to star for Ulster United for many seasons.

 The reorganization of the Toronto Thistle led to Toronto City being formed, this was to have a club to alternate with Ulster United at the Ulster Stadium.
 The club was headed by Colonel Harry Cameron of the Toronto Transport Commission.
 The secretary was Harry R. Adamson, who was formerly the secretary of the All-Scots club and the defunct C.F.A., the manager of the team was Duncan Cameron.
 Cameron had been the manager of the Caledonian Football Club of Toronto for a number of years.
 The Caledonians and Toronto Thistles had recently merged.

 The Montreal Scottish Football Club was formed to alternate with the Carsteel Club and was backed by a small group of influential business men of Montreal.
 With W. D. Moore acting as president.
 The popular Carsteel skipper Adam Smith was signed to lead the team.

 Review of the season